 The aim was to capture the joy of childhood while incorporating Rocking Baby's colour palette and a hand drawn, retro feel to the website.

-Concept drawings for new exhibition areas within the International Centre For Life.
+It was very exciting creating these concept drawings for new exhibition areas within the International Centre For Life.

 North Chocolates is based in Newcastle upon Tyne and produces the most amazing chocolate from great quality ingredients.